silverslither/libq16/README.md

 # libq16

-Performant C++ library for basic operations on Q16 fixed point numbers with symmetrical signed values.
-Should work with C with some small changes.
+Performant, high-accuracy C++ library for basic operations on Q.16 fixed point numbers.
+Signed values are symmetrical across zero.
+Should work as C with some small changes.